How To Choose New Flooring Like A Pro!

 smart strand carpet.

+We also found 3-4 areas where the loop looks to be separated/broken on the top.
 And, we found at least 2 areas where the top of a loop is separated but it appears almost to be tied.

 So, at the top the loop is separated but

 something has it together at the very top, and then the two frayed ends